 Spiders and silverfish are both arthropods that can commonly be found in households.
 Still, while spiders are known for their predatory behavior, many are often unsure if they eat silverfish.
 In this article, we’ll explore the dietary habits of spiders and whether or not they consume silverfish as part of their diet.
 If you’ve noticed both spiders and silverfish in your home, you may have wondered if spiders view silverfish as a potential meal.
 After all, spiders are known for their ability to catch and eat other insects and arthropods, so it’s not unreasonable to think that silverfish might be on the menu.

 Can Spiders Survive Solely on a Diet of Silverfish?

 Do spiders eat silverfish?
-While spiders are known to consume a wide variety of insects, including silverfish, it is unlikely that they could survive solely on a diet of silverfish.
+While spiders are known to consume a wide variety of insects, it is unlikely that they could survive solely on a diet of silverfish.
 This is because silverfish are relatively small and do not provide all the necessary nutrients spiders require to survive and thrive.